wp-cli/handbook/commands/package/install.md

 * Path to a directory on the local machine.
 * Local or remote .zip file.

+Packages are installed to `~/.wp-cli/packages/` by default.
+Use the `WP_CLI_PACKAGES_DIR` environment variable to provide a custom path.

 When installing a local directory, WP-CLI simply registers a reference to the directory.
 If you move or delete the directory, WP-CLI's reference breaks.

 When installing a .zip file, WP-CLI extracts the package to `~/.wp-cli/packages/local/&lt;package-name&gt;`.